TPL-protocol/tpl-contracts/README.md

 ### ***** *TPL-1.0 Release Candidate 2* *****
 Proof of concept for contracts implementing a TPL jurisdiction and an ERC20-enforced TPL.

+**This release candidate is outdated.
+See the [latest release candidate](https://github.com/TPL-protocol/tpl-contracts/tree/1.0-rc3) here.**

 **[PROJECT PAGE](https://tplprotocol.org/)**